09 Apr 2009 by Olga Brighton

 You'll find a variety of awesome landscapes in New Zealand, all within easy reach of each other.
-Spectacular glaciers, picturesque fiords, rugged mountains, vast plains, rolling hillsides, subtropical forest, volcanic plateau, miles of coastline with gorgeous sandy beaches it's all here.
+Spectacular glaciers, picturesque fiords, rugged mountains, vast plains, rolling hillsides, subtropical forest, volcanic plateaux, miles of coastline with gorgeous sandy beaches it's all here.
 No wonder New Zealand is becoming very popular as a location for shooting movies!

 Lying in the south-west Pacific, New Zealand consists of two main islands - the North Island and the South Island.
 In addition, Stewart Island and many smaller islands lie offshore.
 The North Island has a spine of mountain ranges running through the middle, with gentle rolling farmland on both sides.
 The central North Island is dominated by the Volcanic Plateau, an active volcanic and thermal area.
 The massive Southern Alps form the backbone of the South Island.
 To the east of the Southern Alps is the rolling farmland of Otago and Southland, and the vast, flat Canterbury Plains.